witnet/witnet-solidity-bridge/README.md

 - **postNewBlock**:
   - _description_: post a new block into the block relay.
   - _inputs_:
-    - *_vote*: the vote to be posted .
+    - *_vote*: the vote to be posted, this is the hash of the concatenation of the inputs of ´propopseBlock´.
     - *_blockHash*: Hash of the block header.
     - *_epoch*: the epoch for which the block was proposed.
     - *_drMerkleRoot*: the root hash of the requests-only merkle tree as contained in the block header.
     - *_tallyMerkleRoot*: the root hash of the tallies-only merkle tree as contained in the block header.
-    - *_previousVote*: the previousVote is considered to be the valid block for the previous epoch.
+    - *_previousVote*: the previousVote includes the valid block for the previous epoch.

 ## UsingWitnet